jvincze84/jvincze84.github.io/docs/Blog/2023/04/21/install-kube-tailscale.md

 root@kube02-m1:~#
 ```

-This is one of my favourte feature of Tailscale.
+This is one of my favorite feature of Tailscale.
 You don't have to have stable static public IP address to use VPN service.
-But keep in mind, that connection over relay server could be significantly slower than direct connection.
+But keep in mind, that connection over relay server can be significantly slower than direct connection.

 ## Init The Cluster